kkristianr/exp-des/README.md

 - No CUDA driver needed
 - Supported documentation for setting up the experiment
 - New requirements.txt to support installation of packages
-- Analysis of the outcomes and suggestions on improvement
+- Analysis of the outcomes and suggestions for improvement

 ## Environment